 A: In Jeddah, yes, as already said – in our compound and on the events in different consulates.
 Here in Khobar, we hope it will become better as now the holidays are over and life comes back to “normal”.
 We already met some nice people from my wife’s homeland.
 That is always a common base for first closer contacts.

 Q: Did you have a problem getting a work visa/permit for Saudi Arabia?

 A: No, in Jeddah it was done by my company, I didn’t realise that.
-Here in the new job it took a little bit more time as expected to transfer my visa.
-You never know why in the Saudi administration something takes more time … But now it is solved and we even have a multiple exit- re-entry visa - it is a good feeling as it allows us to make short trips to the neighbouring countries, and in particular to Bahrain.
+Here in the new job, it took a little bit more time than expected to transfer my visa.
+You never know why in the Saudi administration something takes more time … But now it is solved, and we even have a multiple exit- re-entry visa – it is a good feeling as it allows us to make short trips to the neighbouring countries, and in particular to Bahrain.